• About

 In the fall, the seeds are fed upon by birds, particularly finches.

-I have read an article that makes the argument that the new cultivars don’t provide as high a quality of food as the original E. purpurea (read the article here: http://www.beautifulwildlifegarden.com/planting-for-wildlife-dont-go-coneflower-crazy.html).
+I have read an article that argues that the new cultivars don’t provide as high a quality of food as the original E. purpurea (read the article here: http://www.beautifulwildlifegarden.com/planting-for-wildlife-dont-go-coneflower-crazy.html).
 So the author recommends planting both E. purpurea alongside other cultivars.

 Some of the new cultivars are sterile – so they will be of no benefit to seed-eating birds in the fall.